+settlement of the Western District - it was a much-used route and was challenging to police.
+The stealing of horses and stock and the pilfering of goods was a common occurrence.
 From the late 1830s, a mounted Aboriginal police force, known as the 'Native Police', carried out some of the earliest policing on the Werribee Plains, and particularly in cases that involved conflict between settlers and Aboriginal people.
-Established in 1838, the Native Police were based in Melbourne but also covered the country districts and operated from 1837 to 1838 and again from 1852.
-289

-The first police site set aside in a new town or settlement was generally the police paddock, and typically this was a large reserve with frontage to a river or creek so that the police horses had ready access to water.
-A police paddock of a bit over 69 acres, was established on the Werribee River at Werribee in c.
-1855, and a contract let for the fencing of the reserve the following year.
-290 The Werribee Police Paddock is marked in the 1857 town plan.
-Police were known to have been stationed at Werribee before 1856, however the temporary reservation of the 69-acre site was not formalised until 1869.
-291 The first police station at Werribee was a pre-fabricated iron building of the type widely used for early policing in the 1850s.
-This building was replaced at an unknown date with a modest brick building, now
+Established in 1838, the Native Police were based in Melbourne but also covered the country districts and operated from 1837 to 1838 and again from 1852.234 The first police site set aside in a new town or settlement was generally the police paddock, and typically this was a large reserve with frontage to a river or creek so that the police horses had ready access to water.
+A police paddock of a bit over 69 acres, was established on the Werribee River at Werribee in c.1855, and a contract let for the fencing of the reserve the following year.235 The Werribee Police Paddock is marked in the 1857 town place.
+Police were known to have been stationed at Werribee before 1856, however the temporary reservation of the 69-acre site was not formalised until 1869.236 The first police station at Werribee was a pre-fabricated iron building of the type widely used for early policing in the 1850s, and a new brick station building was erected in 1862.237 A lock-up was also erected.238 The police paddock reservation was revoked in 1909 and was subdivided the following year,239 with presumably some portion being retained for public buildings.